hyperledger/iroha-2-docs/src/guide/python.md

 more explicit.

 We have a `value_type` which must be specified.
-Python is duck-typed, while Rust isn’t.
+Python is duck-typed, while Rust isn't.
 Make sure that you track the types diligently, and make use of `mypy` annotations.

 The `Quantity` value type is an internal 32-bit unsigned integer.
-Your other options are `BigQuantity` which is a 128-bit unsigned integer and `Fixed`.
+Your other options are `BigQuantity`, which is a 128-bit unsigned integer, and `Fixed`.
 All of these are unsigned.
 Any checked operation with a negative `Fixed` value (one that you got by converting a negative floating-point number), will result in an error.

 Continuing the theme of explicit typing, the `asset.DefinitionId` is its own type.
-We could have also written `asset.DefinitionId.parse("time#looking_glass")`, but making sure that you know what’s going on is more useful in this case.
+We could have also written `asset.DefinitionId.parse("time#looking_glass")`, but making sure that you know what's going on is more useful in this case.
 Here, the `metadata` is an empty dictionary.
-We won’t go much into metadata, because it is out of the scope of this tutorial.
+We won't go much into metadata, because it is out of the scope of this tutorial.

 Finally, we have `mintable`.
 By default this is set to `True`, however, setting it to `False` means that any attempt to mint more of `time#looking_glass` is doomed to fail.
-Unfortunately, since we didn’t add any `time` at genesis, the _white_rabbit_ will never have time.
-There just isn’t any in his domain, and more can’t be minted.
+Unfortunately, since we didn't add any `time` at genesis, the _white_rabbit_ will never have time.
+There just isn't any in his domain, and more can't be minted.

 OK.
 So how about a mint demonstration?
-Fortunately, _alice@wonderland_ has an asset called _roses#wonderland,_ which can be minted.
+Fortunately, _alice@wonderland_ has an asset called _roses#wonderland_, which can be minted.
 For that we need to do something much simpler.

 ```python